 risk or are likely to produce disruptive behavior.

-Phones are available 24 hours a day to inmates not in segregation.
+Phones are only available at certain times of the day per jail schedule to inmates not in segregation.

 All phone calls are monitored.
 If there is an emergency, jail staff will

 make sure the inmate gets to make a phone call.

 Any inmate may begin the grievance process by requesting a form from the jail

 staff.
 The specific steps are detailed on the form.